petterhoel/redgreen/README.md

 - [x] List latest completed builds with meta infomation.
 - [x] Fits narrow viewports and can sneak into busy info screens.
 - [x] Filter which builds to display.
+- [x] Error tracking using [sentry ](https://sentry.io/) with their standard sensitive data scrubbing.

 ## Todo